efoejean/HW-14-1/README.md

 ## Overview

-- During the creating of this App , I practiced how to use two different functions to have a desired results.
+- I practiced how to use two different functions to have a desired results.
 - I have improved my skills in write call back functions

 ### Built With